 Other Options

 North of Le Crotoy gets a bit dodgier and there is less of interest.
-On a recent visit to Berck my Australian husband, whose knowledge of English seaside resorts consists of a one time drive along Morecombe prom, announed sniffily: ‘Looks like something you would find in the north of England!’
+On a recent visit to Berck my Australian husband, whose knowledge of English seaside resorts consists of a one time drive along Morecambe prom, announced sniffily: ‘Looks like something you would find in the north of England!’
 I think it is worse actually, as it appears to have been purpose built in the 1970’s.

-However if you are missing the battlefields, there is one quirky stop at Noyelles-sur-Mer: the only entirely Chinese war cemetery in France.
+If you are missing the battlefields, there is one quirky stop at Noyelles-sur-Mer: the only entirely Chinese war cemetery in France.
 These were not combatants but rather some of the 94,500 strong labour force employed by the British in World War 1 who died mostly from disease a long way from home.
 Whether that is any better than been shot a long way from home is a moot point.

 The Baie is a place that reveals its treasures slowly and draws one in unwittingly.
 One of the promotional posters for the region reads take time to take time, surely good advice to us all and a great place to do it in.